 Vulnerabilities are areas of the child’s life that may be of concern or could benefit from further attention and support.
 They include individual factors, such as developmentally inappropriate emotional and behavioural responses (e.g., difficult temperament, problems managing emotions or negative thinking style); family factors, such as parental stress and problems (e.g., alcohol and other drug misuse or mental health conditions); and social factors, such as negative experiences in the community (e.g., discrimination or isolation)2.

 Vulnerabilities are complex and interconnected, and it is common for infants and children to be faced with multiple vulnerabilities3,4.
 Individual, family and social factors all contribute significantly to mental health outcomes of infants and children.
 Children in out-of-home care, for instance, are more likely to have experienced greater socio-emotional and behaviour problems than other children.
 Similarly, children exposed to the impact of parental problems have a significantly greater risk of developing emotional symptoms, and financial hardship has consistently been found to predict negative mental health outcomes.

-This workforce development framework uses the term “strengths and vulnerabilities”, while others use the term “risk and protective factors”, which is often associated with more formal assessment tools and policies.
-There are many similarities between these terms, and for the purposes of this framework, they may be used interchangeably.
+Here we use the term “strengths and vulnerabilities”, while others use the term “risk and protective factors”, which is often associated with more formal assessment tools and policies.

 1. Scott, D., Arney, F., & Vimpani, G, Think child, think family, think community, in Working with vulnerable families: A partnership approach F. Arney, Scott, D., Editor.
 2013, Cambridge University Press: Melbourne.